SN 2022vqz: A Peculiar Subluminous Type Ia Supernova with Prominent Early Excess Emission: Discussion

 \subsection{CSM Interaction}

-The early excesses of some 02es-like events are attributed to interaction between ejecta and CSM. \cite{2016MNRAS.459.4428K} suggest that interaction with a non-spherical CSM may be able to account for the early UV emission in iPTF14atg. \cite{2023arXiv230806019S} also attribute the strong early peak observed in SN~2022ywc to CSM interaction, and rule out other scenarios like surface helium detonation, surface Ni distribution, or companion interaction.
+The early excesses of some 02es-like events are attributed to interaction between ejecta and CSM. \cite{2016MNRAS.459.4428K} suggest that interaction with a nonspherical CSM may be able to account for the early UV emission in iPTF14atg. \cite{2023arXiv230806019S} also attribute the strong early-time peak observed in SN~2022ywc to CSM interaction, and rule out other scenarios like surface helium detonation, surface Ni distribution, or companion interaction.